Budget

 Over the course of the six months of the first phase of the project, we:

-worked with the Young Foundation and delivered training sessions on working with communities on research projects
+worked with the Young Foundation to deliver training sessions on working with communities on research projects.

 worked with community groups and organisations across Bath and North East Somerset to better understand the needs of people outside the University and the potential barriers and enablers of participating in research projects.
 Discover the findings from the Community Listening exercise.